johnalison/obsidian-notes/Journal/23 January 2025 Thursday.md

 - How to calculate pvalues with SvB

 # Faculty Meeting
-- No plan until March
+- Chat with the dean: No plan until March
+- Think much of our problem is from the partitioning of the departments into MCS

 Wrote [[ProgressReport 17 January 2025]]

 # Office Hours
 [[Modern Essentials]]